Quafadas/mdoc_test/readme.md

 Hint: I _strongly_ recommend checking in some version of the proprties file.
 You'll always have to generate it for the environment you are running in, but it's so painful to get right, that having a source of correctness available can save significant frustration.

-It forms a poor mans package.json and it painful to recreate if lost.
+It forms a poor mans package.json and is painful to recreate if lost.